LBBL96/Pandas-Web-Scraping-Tutorial/Articles/Decorators/README.md

 `inner_func` is a generic name I picked for the function we want to time.
 We can call this anything we want, but it's best to pick something descriptive.

-This is the place where we'll put in the parameters for the function we want to time.
+`inner_func` is where we'll put in the parameters for the function we want to time.
 I could hard-code my earlier parameters `(1, 3)`, but that's not particularly useful if I want to use any other inputs.

 So how do we put generic parameters in?
 We use `*args` and `**kwargs`.